Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 iv.
 Biophilic benefits

-There is an increasing amount of evidence demonstrating the positive effects on our health of incorporating wood in homes, workplaces and schools.
+There is an increasing amount of evidence demonstrating the positive effects on our health of incorporating wood in homes, workplaces and schools - reduced stress, lower blood pressure levels and heart rates, and increases in productivity, creativity and rates of wellbeing. (link)

 Veneer brings some of these benefits but not to the same extent as solid wood.